IHE/ITI.Topologies/WTF.md

 The IHE mCSD integration profile is well suited to address this problem by utilizing the OrganizationAffiliation resource to provide for the representation of multiple organizational hierarchies, and by also considering how the Practitioner and PractitionerRole resources can be integrated into such a directory.
 This allows for healthcare facilities, care services, healthcare workers, and other healthcare entities to all exist in a central location along with their communication details.

-##### Endpoint to an Organization

-The simplest usage model for a client is when the organization it needs to contact has a dedicated Endpoint resource in Organization.endpoint.
-Because this Endpoint is Organization-specific, it does not matter to the client who hosts it.
-Some examples follow.
+## Directory Layout Guidance

+In this section, we provide guidance on how to represent the example communities introduced in section 3 in a central network directory.
+This guidance will be focused on a central network directory that uses the HL7 FHIR Organization, OrganizationAffiliation, Location, and Endpoint resources to store directory information.
+The guidance is meant to be compatible with the mCSD integration profile, so that it can live in a directory that has other hierarchical relationships without conflict.

+### Single Organization Community

+In a Single Organization Community, the Community can be represented as a single Organization resource with an Organization identifier and a Home Community ID, and these identifiers might even be the same.
+Since the Community's Responding Gateway serves a single Organization, Endpoints for each service provided by the Responding Gateway can be tied directly to the Organization resource, using the Organization.endpoint element.

-Note: The managingOrganization of an Endpoint is who users need to contact for support.
-It may or may not be the same as the organization that hosts it.
+The managingOrganization of an Endpoint is the Organization that provides support for the endpoint.
+It might be the same organization that uses the endpoint to provide access to data, a third party that hosts the IT infrastructure for the endpoint, or another third party that simply provides support services.

 Since hosting is not reflected in the directory, we are indicating it in the diagrams below by the URLs.

 Organization A hosts its own Endpoint:
 <div>